Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dramod-readme.txt

  x1.6 when level is above 10
 Shana's final DF stat has an additional 12% value when she is above level 30.
 Shana, if she has cast Star Children during her Dragoon form, will heal 100% HP on her next Human form turn.
-When Shana surpasses 100 MP Gates of Heaven will be based upon 30% of her maximum MP with ceiling round to nearest 10.
+When Shana surpasses 100 MP in Hell Modes, Gates of Heaven will be based upon 30% of her maximum MP with ceiling rounding to nearest 10.
 If party members are dead there is a healing penality for Gates of Heaven.
 	 -5% per party member in Hard Modes
 	-12% per party member in Hell Modes
+At Dragoon Level 6 Shana has access to the hotkey

 **********
 ***Rose***